MarkyC/folder-gallery/README.md

 Download and Example
 ====================

-The code and an example can be found on the project's GitHub page
+The code and an example can be found in folder-gallery.php

 Known Issues
 ============